14. Advanced installation

 Python 2.7.12

-…then you have an outdated version of Python and will need to upgrade to a version starting with a three.
-You can probably complete the class without doing so, but the maintainers of Python are gradually phasing out version two and officially recommend you upgrade.
+…then you have an outdated version of Python and will need to upgrade to a version starting with a 3.
+You can probably complete the class without doing so, but the maintainers of Python are gradually phasing out version 2 and officially recommend you upgrade.

 Instructions for both new installations and upgrades can be found here.